How to Store Microgreens to Maximize Shelf Life

 4. If the microgreens are wet on the outside, gently pat them dry.

-5. Do not handle microgreens roughy.
+5. Do not handle microgreens roughly.

 6. Store your microgreens in a shallow plastic container the same size as your harvest.